The BARON alias BARNES Family

 (1.6) Eme [Emme] BARNES (c1555-1630/1) - Beneficiary under her fathers Will in 1567 when he left her 2 sheep and a kettle containing 6 gallons.
 She married Roger WINSOR (1551-1640's) a husbandman of Fordington during the period 1579 to 1585/6 when parish registers are missing.
 Roger was the 2nd son of John WINDSOR the Elder who left him 'his best acre of barley' in his Will dated 30th Apr 1583.
 On 1st April 1588 her Husband Roger WINSOR was one of the appraisers of the goods of Robert BARNES and was one of the witnesses to the signing of the Will of his widow Agnes BARNES written on 28th Dec 1591.
 Roger WYNSOR appears in the listing of Tenants in the 1600 Survey of Fordington Manor which shows he held a half place by copyhold grant dated 1566/7.
 Roger still held this half place in the 1615 Survey of the Manor, when he was aged 64 (ie born circa 1551, which means he was named on the copy when he was around 11 years old).
 In the 1607 Survey of the manor, his holding is described as Roger Wynsor, Brittayne, East Tithing, son of John [deceased – 1583] and Alice - 22 and a half acres, one and a half meadows, and one yard of pasture – rent 13s 4d.

 Eme WINSOR was a beneficiary under her brother John BARNES Will dated 1609 being left a bushel of malt.
-Her husband Roger WINSORE is left his best coat and shoes .
+Her husband Roger WINSORE is also left his best coat and shoes .
 Emme WINSOR described as the wife of Roger WINSOR was buried at FStG on 7th Feb 1630/1.

 (1.6.1) Roger WINSOR (1587 - aft 1609) Bapt at FStG on 25th May 1587.
 Beneficiary under Will of John BARNES Will in 1609 when left his best doublet, 2nd best shoes, a ewe, a lamb and a pure sheep.